deepfakes/faceswap/README.md

 It is a community repository for active users.

 ## Why this repo?
 The joshua-wu repo seems not active.
-Simple bugs like missing _http://_ in front of url has not been solved since days.
+Simple bugs like missing _http://_ in front of urls have not been solved since days.

 ## Why is it named 'deepfakes' if it is not /u/deepfakes?
  1. Because a typosquat would have happened sooner or later as project grows